BUZZ-Blimps/CatchingBlimp/Summer2023/ros2_stereo/README.md

 ***TO DO***

+1. Create another node to subcribe to the ML custome messages and the point cloud messages to find the positions of targets (in the camera reference frame).
-1. Tune disparity parameters (use rqt_reconfigure)
+2. Tune disparity parameters (use rqt_reconfigure).

 Tutorial reference:
 - For calibration: http://wiki.ros.org/camera_calibration?distro=noetic